 Certificate of Completion

-Certificate of Completion is awarded for Teacher Members in good standing who participate in virtual and/or in-person module studies and successfully complete journal representations of modules (For Up to 2 hours of renewal credit).
+A Certificate of Completion is awarded for Scholars in Good Standing who participate in virtual and/or in-person module studies and successfully complete journal representations of modules.

-Service Recognition is awarded to Teacher Members in good standing who have documented participation in and completion of Service-Related Activities.
-Acceptable Service-related activities must be approved prior to completion and a certificate will be awarded for each hour documented.
+Service Recognition is awarded to Scholars in Good Standing who have documented participation in and completion of Service-Related Activities.
+It is highly recommended that the Scholar assist with the organization’s service project held each semester, however, acceptable Service-related substitution activities may be allowed but must be approved prior to completion.